dotnet/android-samples/android-o/SafeBrowsing/README.md

+---
+name: Xamarin.Android - SafeBrowsing
+description: SafeBrowsing is a simple project which demonstrates the safe browsing functionality of an Android Web View.
+This is a new feature added in Android...
+page_type: sample
+languages:
+- csharp
+products:
+- xamarin
+technologies:
+- xamarin-android
+urlFragment: android-o-safebrowsing
+---
 # SafeBrowsing

 SafeBrowsing is a simple project which demonstrates the safe browsing functionality of an Android Web View.
 This is a new feature added in Android 8.1 (API 27).